-- All assignments must be completed and assessed within the candidate's period of registration.
-Centres should advise candidates of any internal timescales for the completion and marking of individual assignments. - Where units are assessed by a E-volve or short answer test please refer to individual assessment
+- All assignments must be completed and assessed within the learner's period of registration.
+Centres should advise learners of any internal timescales for the completion and marking of individual assignments. - Where units are assessed by a GOLA or short answer test please refer to individual assessment